Quantum Relational Hoare Logic with Expectations

 This expectation then assigns the value $\adj\psi\PA\psi$ to the quantum memory $\psi$ (equivalently, $\tr\PA\,\proj\psi$).
 To understand this, it is best to first look at the special case where $\PA$ is a projector.
 Then $\adj\psi\PA\psi=1$ iff $\psi$ is in the image of $\PA$, and $\adj\psi\PA\psi=0$ iff $\psi$ is orthogonal to the image of $\PA$.
 Such an $\PA$ is basically a predicate (by outputting $1$ for states that satisfy the predicate).
-Of course, states that are neither satisfy the predicate or are orthogonal to it will output a value between $0$ and $1$.
+Of course, states that neither satisfy the predicate nor are orthogonal to it will output a value between $0$ and $1$.
 Any expectation $\PA$ can be written as $\sum_i p_i\PA_i$ with projectors $\PA_i$.
 Thus, $\PA$ would give $p_i$ ``points'' for satisfying the predicate $\PA_i$.
 In this respect, expectations in the quantum setting are similar to classical ones: classical expectations give a certain amount of ``points'' for each possible classical input.